ArjunAloshious/GUIs-using-Python/README.md

 ![Screenshot (593)](https://user-images.githubusercontent.com/47184341/105853245-7d6af380-600b-11eb-822f-32924548ba18.png)

 ## KeySequenceOpenWindow file
-Displays a normal blank window initially on runnning.
+This displays a normal blank window initially on runnning.
 Upon using a key sequence like 'Ctrl+T' , the main GUI window pops up.
 The main window uses a 3x3 Grid layout for the 6 main buttons.
 Each button in the main window closes the window upon click.
 The windows are centered, by calculating the center with the help of Screen Geometry values.
-Window size and Button sizes are adjustable/expandable in real-time.
+The window size and button sizes are adjustable/expandable in real-time.
-Window has modifiable Transparency/Opacity, if needed.
+The window has modifiable Transparency/Opacity, if needed.
-Window is Resizable, if needed.
+The window is Resizable, if needed.
 The window's dimensions and position can be fixed using coordinates, if needed.
 For the main window, there are four different styles available, with gradient effects too.